 Face the master!
 Combine Dracula’s will with Nosferatu’s looks and you get Kurt Barlow, the unspeakable villain of Salem’s Lot.
 Though originally a debonair nobleman in Stephen King’s novel, Barlow got a terrifying makeover in Tobe Hooper’s film adaptation, becoming the blue-skinned night-wraith that so many fans have learned to know and love.
 The speech given by his familiar Straker is the stuff of cinematic legend — “Throw away your cross…Your faith against his faith.
 Could you do that?
 Is your faith enough?”
 One of the scarier vampires to ever stalk the screen.

 The manga comic Bastard!!! turned the whole metal world into an epic fantasy, complete with a devious vampire overlord — played by King Diamond?
-Di-Amon may appear a little more brolic than the Finnish falsetto ever looked, but his sense of command and satanic might are still very present.
+Di-Amon may appear a little more brolic than the Danish falsetto ever looked, but his sense of command and satanic might are still very present.
 Not only that, but the King’s inverted cross-covered face paint design appears in any incarnation of the character.
 King Diamond as a jacked vampire — nothing more metal than that.

 Words by Chris Krovatin